Alumni News

 Summer 2025

-Dylan Klempner is an award-winning journalist and multidisciplinary artist whose work focuses on the role of creativity in health and healing.
+Dylan Klempner is a Certified Listener Poet Cohort 11 alum, award-winning journalist, and multidisciplinary artist whose work focuses on the role of creativity in health and healing.

-D. F. Tweney is a journalist, editor, poet, community builder, and publisher.
+D. F. Tweney is a Certified Listener Poet Cohort 11 alum, journalist, editor, poet, community builder, and publisher.
 He lives in the California Bay Area, where he helps tech companies tell their stories, takes care of his family, practices mindfulness in the Plum Village tradition of Vietnamese Zen, and swims in the Bay.

 Elizabeth Torres (b.
-1987, Bogotá) is a Colombian-American poet, translator, and interdisciplinary artist residing in Denmark.
+1987, Bogotá) is a Certified Listener Poet Cohort 11 alum, a Colombian-American poet, translator, and interdisciplinary artist residing in Denmark.

-Kathryn West (she/her) is a social worker and health communications professional who lives and works in the Chicagoland area.
+Kathryn West (she/her) is a Certified Listener Poet Cohort 11 alum, a social worker, and health communications professional who lives and works in the Chicagoland area.

-Rebecca Wilson (she/her) is a cultivator of creativity, queer poet, curious observer, and soulful storyteller, uniquely gifted at bringing people together, speaking gently to harsh realities, and stirring transformation.
+Rebecca Wilson (she/her) is a Certified Listener Poet Cohort 11 alum.
+She is a cultivator of creativity, queer poet, curious observer, and soulful storyteller, uniquely gifted at bringing people together, speaking gently to harsh realities, and stirring transformation.

 Sophie L. Schott is a medical student, researcher, and writer based in Houston, Texas.
+She is a Certified Listener Poet Cohort 11 alum.
 Her scholarly work bridges clinical education and advocacy, aiming to strengthen medical training through inclusive, justice-oriented curricula.

 What Happens in our Community of Practice